rashmisangwan/Mutation-Analysis-of-perceptions-of-people-towards-GMOs/README.md

 5. Open the CSV file in msexcel or any other software or online that supports CSV

 6. Run fetch command any number of times.
 This will only append to the existing set of data.

+TODO: Will share the research paper and report after it's final publishing on IEEE